-These variables are chiefly coded during the interview using matching against a list of occupations or through information retrieved from the statement of earnings register.
+These variables are chiefly coded during the interview using matching against a list of occupations or through information retrieved from the employer declaration at individual level.
 For observations in which matching cannot be carried out directly during the interview, manual coding is carried out retroactively, based on open responses collected during the interview.

 In general, coding errors give rise to incorrect classifications, which in turn cause errors in the statistics.
 Some groups may be slightly overestimated in size, for example with respect to the number of people employed, at the expense of other groups, which are underestimated.
-Table 1 shows the results of the coding-checking studies carried out.
+Table 1 shows the 2023 estimate of the total coding error based on the results of previously conducted control studies of the coding12.